scitran/client/Search-syntax.md

     'file type','nifti');
 ```

-The search syntax is relatively extensive.
+The search options are relatively extensive, but they all conform to this syntax

+    st.search('<objectTypeToReturn>','Parameter',value, ...);